3 Jul 2020 • BLOG - News

 One way to ensure that your list is clean and that people actually want to receive your communications is to allow them to unsubscribe from your email list.
 There is absolutely no reason to force someone to stay in your contact list, if they don’t want to receive your offers and communications.
 It won’t benefit your business in any way, in fact it can cost you business.

 But this is probably not enough to convince you… You want to know more, right?
 Until now you probably thought many contacts = big contact list = good.
-But as it is true for many other things, quantity doesn’t equal quality.
+Well, we’re sorry to be the ones to tell you, but quantity doesn’t equal quality.

 It’s not merely about having a clean list – including an unsubscribe link in your emails has many other benefits.